ikustow/sender/README.md

 # Description
 The current project is built using the Flutterflow low-code builder, a custom Python service, and hosted on the Render hosting service.

-The project involves integration with the blockchain in the NFT sector, utilizing authentication through the TonKeeper wallet and sending NFTs via a custom Python service.
+The project involves integration with the blockchain in the NFT area, utilizing authentication through the TonKeeper wallet and sending NFTs via a custom Python service.

 <img src="assets/img.png" alt="Deploy process" width="400" height="300">